The man-made infrastructure in the Bristol Docks has changed enormously over the last thousand years.

 The development of the Floating Harbour creates Spike Island from Rownham in the West to Bathurst in the East.

-In 1740 what is now Mud Dock West was constructed and in 1742 Wapping Dockyard was built.
+In 1740 what is now Mud Dock West was constructed and the Great Crane of Bristol was erected on the side of the new dock.
+In 1742 Wapping Dockyard was built.
 Tombs’ Dock was built at Dean’s Marsh in 1760 and Champions Dock built as a wet dock in 1762.

 Building of Brunel’s design started on 12th June 1831 but was halted by the Bristol Riots.